Deploying Citrix Receiver for HTML5

 Complete the following steps to ensure that the policies are correctly applied to the vDisk.

 Using the Provisioning Services console, shut down a target device that is part of the machine catalog and delivery group.
 Change the access type of the target device from Production to Maintenance.

-For details, see Managing Target Devices.
+For details, see Target Devices.
 You must use a target device that is part of the machine catalog and delivery group or the policies will not be applied.